Projects

 Looking back, I would have wanted to do a bit more profiling on the projects performance.

-This project was an Abertay University Module and I recieved an A of 40 credits.
+This project was an Abertay University Module and I received an A of 40 credits.

 Treasure Hunters